Xaxetrov/git-typo/README.md

 # git-typo

-This is a collection of easter eggs related to common typos in git.
+A collection of easter eggs related to common typos in git.

 ## Compatibility